arepaFlipper/personal_portfolio/README.md

 ### install dependencies

 `npm install framer-motion react-anchor-link-smooth-scroll`

+### useMediaQuery
+This hook will allow us to pass in a query and it'll tell us when it particularly matches, this particular breakpoint for a screen size.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.